 Applying for your master diploma you have to submit the following documents to the OSC:

 1. The diploma registration form including the consent form for the publication of your thesis in the Student Repository (on paper or digitally).
 The forms can be found on this page.

 2. You should also send a pdf version of your thesis.
-The pdf should be named: year, last name, master/track; for example ‘2012 Vries de MPS’.
+The pdf should be named: year, last name, master/track; for example ‘2012 Vries de IEG’.
 The email should include the following information: student number, name, master, name track, name supervisor, name second reader and title.

 What happens after your application?

 After applying, the board of examiners will make a decision.
 The processing of the application will take about 4 weeks and students will receive a confirmation by e-mail.

 If necessary the OSC can give you a written statement that you have fulfilled all the obligations of the Master's examination on request.
 Students of the class of September 2012 and earlier can use an earlier system of graduating.
 Please contact your study advisor for more information.

 The Student Repository